 Gas Cooling

-- Chiller full and part-load efficiencies are determined in accordance with AHRI Standard 550/590/2003. - Chillers > 400 tons must be two-stage in order to qualify.
+- Chiller full and part-load efficiencies are determined in accordance with AHRI Standard 550/590/2003. - Chillers > 400 tons must be two-stage in order to qualify. - Chiller may be indirect or direct fired.

 Table 56: Gas Cooling Incentives